The Five Biggest Winter Skin Concerns, Sorted

 - Step 3 – Moisturise with Swisse Argan Facial Moisturiser.
 “Argan Oil is rich in essential fatty acids which nourish, replenish and enhance your skin’s ability to hold moisture.
 Argan Oil also contains antioxidant compounds which protect the skin from environmental damage and premature ageing,” she says.

-- Step 4 – Finish with Swisse Argan Face Oil.
+- Step 4 – Finish with Swisse Argan Youthful Facial Oil.
 “Adding a few drops will provide treatment for dehydrated skin by reducing water loss and increasing your skin’s ability to hold moisture,” Barnado says.
 Versatile.

 CONCERN #2: YOUR DRY BODY